Fast Kokoda Local Led

 Day 06: (9 Hours) Hike from Menari to Ioribaiwa Village.
 After climbing a steep saddle you will descend and pass through a number of river crossings to Naoro village.
 This is a difficult climb up the Maguli Ranges so after lunch at Naoro we will continue on with our overnight stay at Ioribaiwa Village.
 (B,L,D)

 Day 07: (7 Hours) Ioribaiwa Village to Ower's Corner.
 There are a number of river crossings and 2 long steep climbs today, one up to Iorabawa Ridge and the other up Imita Ridge.
 The descent on the other side of the ridge is known as The Golden Stairs which leads down to Goldie River.
 After wading through the river, the Kokoda Track concludes with a final steep ascent to Ower's Corner.
-You will arrive at Ower's Corner in the late afternoon and will be met by a 4WD vehicle with a picnic lunch and cold drinks that you will share with your guides and porters.
+You will arrive at Ower's Corner in the late afternoon and will be met by a 4WD vehicle with a picnic lunch and cold drinks that you will share with your guides and local team.
 Drive to Bomana War Cemetery to Port Moresby and then dropped off at our hotel.

 Day 08: Transfer from hotel to your flight home or next destination.